Tool Introduction

 Introduction to Thyroid Nodule Grading Systems (e.g., TI-RADS)

-The thyroid nodule grading system is an important tool in modern medicine used to assess the malignant risk of thyroid nodules.
+Thyroid nodule grading systems are important tools in modern medicine used to assess the malignant risk of thyroid nodules.
 Among them, the Thyroid Imaging Reporting and Data System (TI-RADS) is one of the most widely adopted and applied standards.
-This system standardizes the evaluation and scoring of nodule characteristics observed in imaging examinations such as ultrasound (e.g., morphology, margins, internal structure, echogenicity, calcification), categorizing thyroid nodules into different risk levels, thereby guiding clinicians in deciding whether further fine-needle aspiration biopsy or surgical intervention is needed.
+This system standardizes the evaluation and scoring of nodule characteristics observed in imaging examinations such as ultrasound (e.g., morphology, margins, internal structure, echogenicity, calcification), thereby classifying thyroid nodules into different risk levels to guide clinicians in deciding whether further fine-needle aspiration biopsy or surgical intervention is needed.

 TI-RADS grading usually includes:

-- TI-RADS Grade 1: Indicates a completely normal thyroid, with no nodules.
+- TI-RADS 1: Indicates a completely normal thyroid, no nodules.

-- TI-RADS Grade 2: Benign nodule, malignant risk close to 0%, usually no special treatment required.
+- TI-RADS 2: Benign nodule, malignant risk close to 0%, usually no special treatment required.

-- TI-RADS Grade 3: Possibly benign nodule, malignant risk usually less than 5%, regular follow-up recommended.
+- TI-RADS 3: Possibly benign nodule, malignant risk usually less than 5%, regular follow-up is recommended.

-- TI-RADS Grade 5: Highly suspicious malignant nodule, malignant risk exceeding 80%, fine-needle aspiration biopsy is strongly recommended.
+- TI-RADS 5: Highly suspicious malignant nodule, malignant risk over 80%, fine-needle aspiration biopsy is strongly recommended.

-- TI-RADS Grade 6: Nodule already definitively diagnosed as thyroid cancer through pathological biopsy.
+- TI-RADS 6: Nodule already definitively diagnosed as thyroid cancer through pathological biopsy.

 Understanding these grades is crucial for patients to comprehend their examination results, but all diagnostic and treatment decisions must be made under the guidance of a professional doctor.